What is the big deal with passive income?

 …and you understand the significant benefits that passive income provides.

-In the modern economy, passive income has become a crucial requirement of your money strategy.
+In the modern economy, passive income has become a crucial requirement for your money strategy.

 The current employment conditions are changing so rapidly it is becoming harder and harder to rely on an ongoing salary to sustain your lifestyle…